m.Stock by Mirae AssetOpen Demat Account

 Opening a joint Demat account is a simple process, especially with the convenience of online platforms.
 By following these steps, you can get started with your joint investment venture:

-• Step 1: Choose a Reliable Depository Participant (DP)
+• Step 1: Choose A Reliable Depository Participant (DP)

 Select a reputable DP to open your joint Demat account.
 Banks, financial institutions, and brokerage firms often serve as DPs.
 Ensure they offer online account opening services for convenience.